This article describes how to generate reCAPTCHA keys from Google. By adding reCAPTCHA capability to your web site, you can help make it more secure.

 Google reCAPTCHA is a popular service providing anti-abuse security to help protect your web site.
 For example, A2 Optimized for WordPress utilizes the reCAPTCHA feature as an additional layer of security for your site.
 To integrate Google reCAPTCHA in an application, you register the app or web domain with Google’s reCAPTCHA service.
 After the domain is registered, Google provides reCAPTCHA keys.

 There are two keys, the Site Key and the Secret Key.
-The Site Key and the Secret Key can also be known as public and private keys respectively.
-You can obtain these keys by registering your site with Google’s reCAPTCHA service.
+The Site Key and the Secret Key are also sometimes called the public and private key, respectively.

 Sign in to your Google account:

-6. The “Register a new site” form will open.
-Here, you will need to plug in information about your site in order to obtain the Site Key and Secret Key.
+The Register a new site form appears.
+Specify the following information about your site to obtain the Site Key and Secret Key:

 Click SUBMIT.
 The newly generated Site Key and Secret Key appear: